This Asian-inspired Chicken, Broccoli, and Bell Pepper Stir Fry is a quick, flavorful weekday supper! Your family will love every bite!

 • Cook the hardest vegetables first, then add the more tender vegetables.
 If using Napa cabbage, that should be added last.

-• Since this is a stir fry, stir continuously.
+• Since this is a stir fry, stir frequently.

 Frequently Asked Questions